 In the world of advanced analytics in baseball, there are few stats more misunderstood than Wins Above Replacement.
-Its use has been debated among the analytics community, and has been the rally cry of those who are more resistant to modern analytics.
-It’s often mis used as the end-all stat that tells the total story of how good a player, or in this case a team is or was.
+Its use has been debated among the analytics community and has been the rally cry of those more resistant to modern analytics.
+It’s often misused as the end-all stat that tells the total story of how good a player, or in this case a team, is—or was.

 So let’s have some fun and misuse it.

 The chart below lists the cumulative Wins Above Replacement (per Fangraphs) for each World Series team since 1991:

 Just looking at the chart, we can come up with some interesting data points and create some pretty interesting matchups.